hashicorp/terraform-aws-vault/examples/vault-auto-unseal/README.md

 the Vault cluster into your default VPC and default subnets, all of which are publicly accessible.
 This is OK for learning and experimenting, but for production usage, we strongly recommend deploying the Vault cluster into the private subnets of a custom VPC.

+**Billing Warning**: Every time you create a KMS key, you're charged $1 for the month, even if you immediately delete it.

 ### Quick start